CrashCortez/VitaDock-DIY/README.md

 # Software Instructions Setup

-1- Download Raspbian with a desktop from:
+1- Download VitaDock image from:
 -----

 [Raspberrypi.org downloads](https://www.raspberrypi.org/downloads/raspbian/), remember to use the full desktop version, NOT the lite or desktop with recomended software.